estherh5/api.crystalprism.io/README.md

 I started programming in January 2017 and am learning Python for back-end server development. api.crystalprism.io is the API for my website, [Crystal Prism](https://crystalprism.io).
 The API allows for the storage and retrieval of game scores, user-created drawings and thought posts, as well as user accounts.
 For user security, I implemented a JWT authentication flow from scratch that includes generating and verifying secure user tokens.
 To handle race conditions when writing to files, I implemented file locking operations with [`fcntl.flock`](https://docs.python.org/3.6/library/fcntl.html#fcntl.flock).

 ## Setup
 To create your own copy of the Crystal Prism API, first clone this repository on your server.
 Next, install requirements by running `pip install -r requirements.txt`.
-Set up the API's necessary environment variables of "SECRET_KEY" for the salt used to generate the signature portion of the JWT for user authentication (set this as a secret key that only you know; it is imperative to keep this private for user account protection) and "ENV_TYPE" for the environment status (set this to "Dev" for testing or "Prod" for live), and start the server by running `flask run` (if you are making changes while the server is running, enter `flask run --reload` instead for instant updates).
+Set the following environment variables for the API:
+* "SECRET_KEY" for the salt used to generate the signature portion of the JWT for user authentication (set this as a secret key that only you know; it is imperative to keep this private for user account protection)
+* "ENV_TYPE" for the environment status (set this to "Dev" for testing or "Prod" for live)
+* ["AWS_ACCESS_KEY_ID"](http://boto3.readthedocs.io/en/latest/guide/configuration.html#environment-variables) for the access key for your AWS account for accessing photos stored on an Amazon S3 bucket
+* ["AWS_SECRET_ACCESS_KEY"](http://boto3.readthedocs.io/en/latest/guide/configuration.html#environment-variables) for the secret key for your AWS account
+* "S3_BUCKET" for the name of your S3 bucket (e.g., 'crystalprism-photos')
+* "PHOTO_URL_START" for the starting URL for photos in your S3 bucket (e.g., 'https://s3.us-east-2.amazonaws.com/crystalprism-photos/')

+Start the server by running `flask run` (if you are making changes while the server is running, enter `flask run --reload` instead for instant updates).

 ## API Status
 To check if the API is online, a client can send a request to the following endpoint.